nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Such first-rate tweed stuff, and so cheap and durable compared with American clothes!
-Jake knew nothing of tariff laws and naïvely wondered why the English did not spread their fine cloth all over the American clothes market....
-He worked up his shoulders in his nigger-brown coat.
+Jake knew nothing of tariff laws and naïvely wondered why the English did not spread their fine cloth all over the American clothes market.<span class="three-dots"></span>He worked up his shoulders in his nigger-brown coat.
 It didn’t feel right, didn’t hang so well.
 There was something a little too chic in American clothes.
 Not nearly as awful as French, though, Jake horse-laughed, vividly remembering the popular French styles.
-Broad-pleated, long-waisted, tight-bottomed pants and close-waisted coats whose breast pockets stick out their little comic signs of color....
-Better color as a savage wears it, or none at all, instead of the Frenchman’s peeking bit.
-The French must consider the average bantam male killing handsome, and so they make clothes to emphasize all the angular elevated rounded and pendulated parts of the anatomy....
+Broad-pleated, long-waisted, tight-bottomed pants and close-waisted coats whose breast pockets stick out their little comic signs of color.<span class="three-dots"></span>Better color as a savage wears it, or none at all, instead of the Frenchman’s peeking bit.
+The French must consider the average bantam male killing handsome, and so they make clothes to emphasize all the angular elevated rounded and pendulated parts of the anatomy.<span class="three-dots"></span>

 The broad pavements of Seventh Avenue were colorful with promenaders.
 Brown babies in white carriages pushed by little black brothers wearing